 The partner TSOs' demand can be found in the Parameter file.

 The minimum bid is +/-1 MW.
 Bids in excess of the minimum bid can be placed in full MW increments but must not, however, exceed the pre-qualified power.

 For indivisible bids, the maximum bid size is +/- 25 MW.

 The tender takes place exclusively via the electronic tendering platform.

 When do the tenders take place?

-The bidding period for the provision of FCR usually starts 14 days previous to delivery day (11:00) and usually ends about 2 working days before delivery day at 15:00 (GCT) according to the following table: .
+The bidding period for the provision of FCR usually starts 14 days previous to delivery day (11:00) and usually ends 1 working day before the delivery day at 08:00 (GCT).

 At the end of the bidding period the bids are ranked by price – starting with the cheapest bids – until the total volume of control power required is reached.
 These bids are accepted, though acceptance of the last (= most expensive) bid may be restricted to ensure that the tender quantity is not exceeded.

 Suppliers whose offers are accepted receive the marginal price and therefore at least the power price they quoted, i.e. a "pay as cleared" approach is adopted.
 There is no work price, i.e. the supplier is not paid for the FCR they deliver and the supplier does not have to pay for the FCR they receive.
 As the actual grid frequency hovers around an average value of 50 Hz, the FCR (delivered minus received) averages out at zero.

 FCR is procured in a common FCR Cooperation.
 In case the common clearing of the Cooperation is not technically feasible, the cooperation region is decoupled and a local auction will be carried out by APG.
 Placing the bids and the auction algorithm follow the same processes and principles.